AlessioGr/NotQuests-Docs/docs/tutorials/customization.md

 Pretty cool, right?
 You even have auto-completions for all MiniMessage color tags for many commands.
 At the same time, NotQuests has added some internal colors which you can use to achieve a consistent look.
 For example `<highlight>`, `<highlight2>` or `<main>`.
 Those can be customize inside of the config, to change NotQuests entire color scheme.

-**Example:** lickable link in the description of your first objective of a quest:
+**Example:** clickable link in the description of your first objective of a quest:

 `/qa edit yourquestname objectives edit 1 description set <click:OPEN_URL:yoururllink>Click here</click>`